Slump No More: 5 Poses for a Healthy Thoracic Spine

 5. Position your arms out to your sides with the backs of your hands on the floor.

-6. Close your eyes and focus on releasing any tension in your chest, shoulders, spine, and hips.
+6. Close your eyes and focus on releasing tension in your chest, shoulders, spine, and hips.

-7. To come out of the pose, bring your knees together and roll to one side, coming off your props.
+7. Bring your knees together and roll to one side, coming off your props, to come out of the pose.

-8. Take a few moments in a sitting position to check in with your thoracic spine, and the rest of your body, too.
-Notice if the sequence created any new sense of openness, freedom or aliveness in your upper back and body.
+8. Take a few moments in a sitting position to check in with your thoracic spine and the rest of your body.
+Notice if the sequence created any new sense of openness, freedom, or aliveness in your upper back and body.

 Photos courtesy of Melina Meza